softwareunderground/the-structure-does-what/README.md

-# the-structure-does-what
-The structure does WHAT!?
+# The structure does _WHAT!?_

+## Team

+- Nate Suurmeyer
+- Nanne Hemstra
+- Chris Ennen
+- Jacob Foshee